-10.2.4 Adverse Event Collection: Safety Assessment
+10.2.20 Adverse Event Collection: Safety Assessment

-Assess and record any adverse events that are observed or reported since the previous visit, including those associated with changes in concomitant medication dosing.
+Assess and record any adverse events that are observed or reported since the previous visit, including those associated with changes in concomitant medication dosing in the subject source documents.
+See Section 11 for further details regarding AE collection and reporting.

-10.2.5 Slit Lamp Biomicroscopy: Safety Assessment
+10.2.21 Slit Lamp Biomicroscopy: Safety Assessment

-SLE of the cornea, adnexa, and anterior segment must be performed in both eyes before instillation of any diagnostic eye drops.
+SLE of the cornea, iris/anterior chamber, and lens must be performed in both eyes before instillation of any diagnostic eye drops.

-10.2.6 Device Deficiencies: Safety Assessment
+10.2.22 Device Deficiencies: Safety Assessment